 Mr. Mann was a founding member of the Mendelssohn String Quartet, which began its career in 1979 and spanned 31 years.
 The MSQ was a frequent guest at virtually every major music series in the U.S. as well as performing in Canada and Europe.
 The MSQ commissioned numerous composers, including Mario Davidovsky, Bernard Rands, Augusta Read Thomas, Shulamit Ran, and Tobias Picker.
 The quartet’s discography includes recordings for Musical Heritage, Nonesuch, Bis, and Newport Classic.

 After receiving his Bachelor’s and Master’s degrees from the Juilliard School, where he studied with Dorothy Delay, he made his debut at the Metropolitan Museum of Art in 1983.
-His participation in summer music festivals includes ten years at Yellow Barn and the Santa Fe Music Festival, several seasons at Ravinia, Aspen Music Festival, and frequent engagements with San Francisco’s Chamber Music West and Colorado’s Baca Ensemble.
-Mr. Mann has also performed over one hundred duo concerts with his father.
+His participation in summer music festivals includes 10 years at Yellow Barn and the Santa Fe Music Festival, several seasons at Ravinia, Aspen Music Festival, and frequent engagements with San Francisco’s Chamber Music West and Colorado’s Baca Ensemble.
+Mr. Mann has also performed over 100 duo concerts with his father.

-Nicholas Mann has been a member of the Precollege faculty since 2013.
+In addition to being chair of MSM’s Strings department, Mr. Mann has been a member of the MSM Precollege faculty since 2013.